OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 If an app is implementing universal links, you should have the following outputs from the static analysis:

-- the Associated Domains
+- the associated domains
-- the App Site Association file
+- the Apple App Site Association file
 - the link receiver method
 - the data handler method

 You can use this now to dynamically test them:

-- Triggering Universal Links
+- Triggering universal links
-- Identifying Valid Universal Links
+- Identifying valid universal links
-- Tracing the Link Receiver Method
+- Tracing the link receiver method
-- Checking How the Links Are Opened
+- Checking how the links are opened

 ###### Triggering Universal Links